 Retail Sales Ex Autos in the United States is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales Ex Autos in the United States to stand at 0.70 in 12 months time.
-In the long-term, the United States Retail Sales Ex Autos MoM is projected to trend around 0.40 percent in 2020, according to our econometric models.
+In the long-term, the United States Retail Sales Ex Autos MoM is projected to trend around 1.20 percent in 2023 and 0.40 percent in 2024, according to our econometric models.